KyCodeHuynh/Hail/README.md

 At a high level, we:

 * Try to establish a connection, with a maximum number of attempts to do so.
-* Break-up any data to be sent into chunks, called *segments*, then send them to another host.
-We send up to *flight-window* size many segments at a time.
+* Break-up any data to be sent into chunks, called *packets*, then send them to another host.
+We send up to *flight-window* size many packets at a time.
-* The receiver reorders received segments within a buffer before writing the data back to disk as a file.
+* The receiver reorders received packets within a buffer before writing the data back to disk as a file.
 * The receiver positively acknowledges received content.
 * The sender retransmits if they do not receive the acknowledgement after